Prolongation and Killing two-tensors: Abstract

 \section{Abstract}

-We present a systematic prolongation procedure and its implementation for Killing two-tensors, especially in the locally symmetric case.
-We use the resulting machinery to elucidate the natural quadratic mapping from Killing fields to Killing two-tensors on irreducible locally symmetric spaces of compact type.
+We present a systematic prolongation procedure and its implementation for Killing two-tensors.
+We use the resulting machinery to elucidate the natural quadratic mapping from Killing fields to Killing two-tensors in general and on irreducible locally symmetric spaces of compact type.

 {\textup{2020} Mathematics Subject Classification}